Why is the BOIR Important

 The Beneficial Ownership Information Report (BOIR) is a new requirement under the Corporate Transparency Act (CTA).
 It's designed to increase transparency in business ownership and help combat financial crimes.

-Corporations and limited liability companies (LLC) who qualify as reporting companies will be required to file a BOIR.
-This means reporting identifying information about the individuals who own or control a business with the U.S. government.
-Failure to comply could mean serious civil and criminal penalties.
-This new requirement applies to most business entities, known as reporting companies, unless an exception applies.
+Corporations and limited liability companies (LLCs) that qualify as reporting companies must file a BOIR.
+This involves reporting information about the individuals who own or control the business.
+Noncompliance could result in civil and criminal penalties.

 You will need to provide personal details about the company's beneficial owners, including their name, address, date of birth, and an identifying number from a government-issued document like a passport or driver's license.